AverageHelper/recorded-finance/README.md

 ### How do releases work?

-The manual way is complicated: add a version entry to [CHANGELOG.md](/CHANGELOG.md), straighten out the not-yet-valid URLs in the changelog footer, update [package.json](/package.json) and [package-lock.json](/package-lock.json) (the latter using `npm i`), then merge the PR, then copy the changelog entry to cut a new [Release](https://codeberg.org/RecordedFinance/recorded-finance/releases) and tag using Codeberg's UI.
+The manual way is complicated: add a version entry to [CHANGELOG.md](CHANGELOG.md), straighten out the not-yet-valid URLs in the changelog footer, update [package.json](package.json) and [package-lock.json](package-lock.json) (the latter using `npm i`), then merge the PR, then copy the changelog entry to cut a new [Release](https://git.average.name/AverageHelper/recorded-finance/releases) and tag using Codeberg's UI.
 The changelog's version links now point to the relevant newly-created tags.

 I've missed some steps before.
-For example, version [0.9.0](/CHANGELOG.md#090---2022-07-12) didn't originally have a tag, so related comparison links were broken.
+For example, version [0.9.0](CHANGELOG.md#090---2022-07-12) didn't originally have a tag, so related comparison links were broken.
 Not ideal.
 Since we use [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), we can automate most of our release steps, as follows:

-1. I create a version entry in [CHANGELOG.md](/CHANGELOG.md).
+1. I create a version entry in [CHANGELOG.md](CHANGELOG.md).
 If I'm ready to merge to main but not yet ready to cut the release, I call the version `"Unreleased"`, and the tooling ignores that version.
 2. When I'm ready to cut the release, I rename `"Unreleased"` to the next [SemVer](https://semver.org/spec/v2.0.0.html)-appropriate number.
-3. I run `npm run release`, which fixes the changelog's footer links and the `version` fields in [package.json](/package.json) and [package-lock.json](/package-lock.json).
+3. I run `npm run release`, which fixes the changelog's footer links and the `version` fields in [package.json](package.json) and [package-lock.json](package-lock.json).
 4. I push a PR.
    - The CI (Continuous Integration) bots check that there's a new version in the changelog, and if so, check that I've run `npm run release` on the branch.
 (The usual CI checks also occur.)
 5. I merge the PR.
-   - The CD (Continuous Deployment) bots dispatch a new git tag and Forgejo Release using the content of the [CHANGELOG.md](/CHANGELOG.md).
+   - The CD (Continuous Deployment) bots dispatch a new git tag and GitHub Release using the content of the [CHANGELOG.md](CHANGELOG.md).

 Once the release is tagged and deployed, it's up to server maintainers (including me) to pull down the latest changes.
 I might do something about that later.